 - How can I best support you in managing your workload going forward?

-By asking direct questions, actively (and empathetically) listening to responses, and co-creating a clear action plan, managers can provide accountability while offering control and support.
-If needed, managers can use these discussions to identify whether the workload itself is genuinely unmanageable and redistribute tasks among the team.
-All of these actions help create a culture of open communication, where team members feel safe sharing their challenges and more supported by the organization.
-Ultimately, prioritizing well-being is not just beneficial for employees.
-It strengthens the entire organization, leading to a more resilient and motivated workforce.
+By co-creating a clear action plan, managers can provide accountability while also offering control and support.
+These conversations can help identify whether tasks need to be redistributed to ensure the workload is manageable.
+Such discussions build a culture of open communication, where team members feel safe sharing their challenges and supported by the organization.
+Ultimately, prioritizing well-being benefits not just employees but the entire organization, resulting in a more resilient and motivated workforce.

 + show Comments